rootstrap/blog/content/Accessibility in React: tools and practices.md

 ### Accessibility auditing with react-axe

-Integrate tools on the development process like linters, formatter codes, pre-commit hooks, and other things that ensure code-quality and allow an agile implementation.
+Integrate tools on the development process like linters, code formatters, pre-commit hooks, and other things that ensure code-quality and allow an agile implementation.

-[`react-axe`](<[https://github.com/dequelabs/react-axe](https://github.com/dequelabs/react-axe)>) is one of them, this linter/analyzer will improve the process of including accessibility in your application in a fast way.
+[`react-axe`](<[https://github.com/dequelabs/react-axe](https://github.com/dequelabs/react-axe)>) is one of them, this linter/analyzer will improve the process of supporting accessibility in your application in a fast way.

-This tool in its latest version, apart from statically analyzing the code of your application, also _analyzes in run-time_, that means that if, for example, the gradient of a screen is not sufficient for people with visual disabilities, the linter will throw a warning when you are running your application.
+In its latest version, this tool both analyzes statically and in run-time your application.
+Meaning that, for example, the gradient of a screen is not sufficient for people with visual disabilities, the linter will throw a warning when you are running your application.

 To integrate this tool, first, you need to add it as a dev dependency to your project